Fix a Leak Week

 Old or worn-out toilet flappers (e.g., valve seal) can cause leaks.
 Flappers are inexpensive rubber parts that can build up minerals or decay over time.
 Replacing them can be a quick and easy fix for your water woes.
 To fix this leak, consult your local hardware store, home improvement retailer, or licensed plumber.
 Here are some online resources from WaterSense partners:

-- Spartanburg Water has a useful video tutorial on detecting leaky toilets.Exit
+- Spartanburg Water in South Carolina has a useful video tutorial on detecting leaky toilets.Exit

 - The Regional Water Providers Consortium has a step-by-step video on how to fix a leaky toilet.Exit